 It’s one of those manoeuvres that separates the men from the boys – or women from the girls if you prefer – the reverse park (or ‘reverse parallel park’ to be pedantic).
-In theory, if you have passed your driving test, you should be able to perform the manoeuvre, however not all driving tests around Australia have a compulsory reverse park as part of the test – so you may be able to get away with not mastering it – maybe.
+In theory, if you have passed your driving test, you should be able to perform the manoeuvre; however, not all driving tests around Australia have a compulsory reverse park as part of the test – so you may be able to get away with not mastering it.

 Given the difficulty some people have with parking in a tight space, it won’t surprise you to know that car manufacturers have been looking at ways to help people reverse park for quite a while.

-Of course, now there are many vehicles for sale in Australia that feature some form of assisted parking, but it was back in 1934 that the very first car was fitted with a system to assist drivers to park.
-For some strange reason it didn’t catch on, although perhaps it had something to do with the way it worked – the car was manually jacked up onto another set of wheels at ninety degrees to the main wheels and literally moved sideways into the parking spot.
+Of course, now there are many vehicles for sale in Australia that feature some form of assisted parking, but it was back in 1934 that the very first car was fitted with a system to assist drivers in parking.
+For some strange reason, it didn’t catch on, although perhaps it had something to do with how it worked – the car was manually jacked up onto another set of wheels at ninety degrees to the main wheels and literally moved sideways into the parking spot.

 You can’t discuss park assist technology without mentioning the Tesla S, which has a pretty advanced parking system – all fully autonomous.
 It also has a feature James Bond (or maybe Johnny English) would be proud of, called ‘Summon’, where the car can drive itself out of a tight space – presumably while you watch on.
 The next step – promised by Tesla – is for the car to drive itself up to the front door when ‘summoned’.
 Chauffeur service without the chauffeur!

-But don’t think you have to get a high end car to get park assist – the latest Ford Fiesta comes with a parking assistance system.
+But don’t think you have to get a high-end car to get park assistance – the latest Ford Fiesta comes with a parking assistance system.
 Overkill, anybody?

 Image credit: https://commons.wikimedia.org/wiki/User:Arpingstone